Maureen Duffy: Plays

 In 1968, Duffy was one of five women novelists commissioned by Joan Plowright to write a play for the National Theatre with an all-female cast.
 Duffy's Rites was selected for a second run at the Old Vic, then the home of the National Theatre, and has often been performed since.
 Set in ladies' public toilets, it climaxes with an attack by a group of women on a "male", discovered too late to be a woman in a suit.
 It is described by Duffy as "black farce... pitched between fantasy and naturalism".
 Rites was shown with Old Tyme and Solo at the ADC Theatre in Cambridge in 1970.
-A sequel, Washouse, was set in a launderette run by a male-to-female transsexual.
+A sequel, Washouse, was set in a launderette run by a trans woman.
 All these plays had contemporary settings, but drew thematically on Greek or Roman myths (the Bacchae, children of Uranus, Narcissus, Venus and Diana).

 In 1971, Duffy was commissioned to write the second episode of the ITV series Upstairs Downstairs.
 Her play about the last hour of Virginia Woolf's life, A Nightingale in Bloomsbury Square, was performed in 1973 at the Hampstead Theatre Club, and also featured Vita Sackville-West and Freud as imagined by Virginia.

 Duffy's BBC radio plays include The Passionate Shepherdess on Aphra Behn (1977) and Only Goodnight (1981) on Edith Somerville and Violet Martin (Martin Ross).
 Family Trees (1984) deals with family history research.
 Afterword, a witty two-hander about a writer under pressure from a benefits officer (a response to Vaclav Havel's play Conversation) was performed by Manchester University Drama Society in 1983.
 Megrim, set in a mythical matriarchy in the Welsh mountains, was performed at King Alfred's School of Speech and Drama, Winchester, in 1984.
 The Masque of Henry Purcell was staged at Southwark Playhouse in London in 1995, while Sappho Singing was performed there in 2010 and in Brighton in 2011.

 Rites and A Nightingale in Bloomsbury Square have been published.
 Typescripts of other plays are accessible in King's College London [KCL] Archive.
 A survey and analysis of Duffy's drama is available in Lucy Kay, (2005).

 Duffy's play Hilda and Virginia was shown at the Jermyn Street Theatre on 27 February – 3 March 2018.
 The twinned monologues performed by Sarah Crowden focused on the last evening of Virginia Woolf's life and several episodes in the life of Abbess Hilda of Whitby as recorded by Bede, where Hilda tells of the poet Caedmon and the shift in the church from Irish to Roman Catholicism.